DorFerenc/MeshGenerationPOC/README.md

 - Optimize performance for large point cloud datasets
 - Enhance texture mapping for complex geometries
 - Implement automatic shape detection for optimal alpha calculation
+- Improve OBJ conversion for better compatibility with various 3D software

 For more detailed information about the implementation, please refer to the source code and inline documentation.